-The Board offers shareholders a choice to receive dividends in cash or in shares via a scrip dividend.
-The number of shares issued is determined by using a Reference Share Price determined as the higher of (i) the prevailing average of the middle market quotations of the shares derived from the Daily Official List of the London Stock Exchange for the ex-dividend date and the four subsequent dealing days and (ii) the prevailing net asset value per share.
+The Board offers ordinary shareholders a choice to receive dividends in cash or in shares via a scrip dividend programme.
+Under the programme, the number of shares issued is determined by using a Reference Share Price determined as the higher of (i) the prevailing average of the middle market quotations of the shares derived from the Daily Official List of the London Stock Exchange for the ex-dividend date and the four subsequent dealing days and (ii) the prevailing net asset value per share.